Charles, Duke of Vendôme: Aristocratic connections

 The Bourbon-Vendôme family, chief among them Charles served as the protectors of the du Bellay family which would rise to great prominence in the early sixteenth-century.
 The future cardinal Jean du Bellay would dedicate several works in his youth to the family.

 In 1531, Guillaume du Bellay, seigneur de Langey, married Anne de Créquy of the important Picard noble family.
-Vendôme, the king François and the Grand Maître de Montmorency (Grand-Master Montmorency) all gave their blessing to the match.
+Vendôme, the king Francis and the Grand Maître de Montmorency (Grand-Master Montmorency) all gave their blessing to the match.

 Vendôme would enjoy strong ties with the vicomte de Thoaurs (viscount of Thouars), and the two would be companions in arms during the 1520s.

 Vendôme would forge connections with the Picard house of Humières.
 Jean II d'Humières would act as a godfather to the princes son the comte d'Enghien.

 The Italian explorer Giovanni da Verrazzano, in his travels along the North American coast, would name a topographical feature after Vendôme (as well as others after many other great French nobles).